typotheque/text-shaping/document.md

 _5 July 2019 draft_

 Typography occupies space at the intersection of linguistics, text rendering technologies, and design, and requires some knowledge of all of these areas.
-This document addresses how Indic (or Brahmic) scripts work, how the Unicode Standard encodes those scripts, what shaping behaviour is expected for rendering, and how OpenType Layout features are utilized to implement the shaping behaviour, especially the Devanagari script.
+This document addresses how Indic (or Brahmic) scripts work, how the Unicode Standard encodes those scripts, what shaping behavior is expected for rendering, and how OpenType Layout features are utilized to implement the shaping behavior, especially the Devanagari script.

 #### Scope and intended audience

 <!-- [The nine Unicode ISCII scripts, with an initial focus on Devanagari.] -->

 Indic characters change shape depending on their context.
 This document is intended for type designers who designed Devanagari typefaces and wish to turn them into functional fonts.
-It is also relevant for type users that wish to understand expected shaping behaviour, how the text shaping engines process Devanagari text.
+It is also relevant for type users that wish to understand expected shaping behavior, how the text shaping engines process Devanagari text.

 <!-- [FIGURE: just an intriguing and welcoming figure] -->